CExA-project/ddc/docs/concepts.md

 ## ddc::DiscreteElement, ddc::DiscreteVector and ddc::Coordinate

 ### ddc::DiscreteElement
-Let's continue with our previous example of a 2D grid labeled along two discretized dimensions labeled as `DDimX` and `DDimY`.
+Let's continue with our previous example of a 2D grid along two discretized dimensions labeled as `DDimX` and `DDimY`.
 In the previous paragraph, we discussed how `ddc::DiscreteElement` could be used as indices to have access to a physical value at a precised point on the 2D grid.

 More precisely, a `ddc::DiscreteElement` is a C++ variable that carries the strong type of the dimension in which it is defined.
 Let's return to our example, If we take a discretization of the Y-axis as follows: {y<sub>0</sub>, y<sub>1</sub>, ..., y<sub>n</sub>}, the variable `y` defined as follows: